Play Craps Online 2018

 So now that you’re ready to start testing out the 5-count method yourself, take a browse through our top Craps casinos, and start counting down to your first win!

-Online Craps is today one of the most popular casino games in the UK online casino scene, and around the world.
+Online Craps is today one of the most popular online casino games in the UK, and around the world.
 Craps is truly a game which has stood the test of time and which continues to entertain crowds at Craps casino tables across the globe.

 Craps history goes back over many centuries and across continents, and the different Craps rules, bets and strategies which from the outset seem to be so confusing actually go back many years as well.